BuGlessRB/remixml/README.md

   to the same variable.
 - `flags` is an optional bitmask with:
    - 1: kill all whitespace.
-   - 2: preserve all whitespace.
-If neither kill or preserve bits are present, it defaults to collapsing whitespace around newlines to a single newline.
    - 4: async processing (compiled code returns a `Promise` instead of a direct abstract).